vvenegasv/exportable/README.md

+# What is Exportable?
+Exportable is a component for .NET, 100% open source, with MIT license; builded on top of NPOI.
+In the future, are plans to handle other formats, like CSV, Json, and others.

 # 1. Changes in version 2.0
 * Version 2.0 has a shorter namespace, from `Infodinamica.Framework.Exportable` to `Exportable`
 * Version 2.0 don't requieres set the `Key` parameter in `AddContainer` method